jlacv/VehicleParts_Detection_Demo/README.md

 Tweaked a web scraper to collect 500 car images, scraping a 100 images for each keyword.
 I then removed some images manually and used 100 images for training and 10 images to test the yolo model at first.

+We narrowed our task to only identify 5 classes.
+The number of objects in each class is evenly distributed, knowing that we are working with car images.
+We chose objects that are distinguishable in different types of car types.

 ### Company provided data : optimizing the initial model

 ## Data preprocessing